29 Special Souvenirs from Canada in 2026 (from a Canadian)

 Where to find these maple-flavoured products

-• Grocery stores.
+- Grocery stores.
 Check the cookie aisle, and the tea/coffee aisle

 6. Canadian amethyst products

 Yes, amethysts grow in Canada; mainly in Ontario – the north shore of Lake Superior is the largest amethyst area in Canada.
+In fact, if you visit Thunder Bay, there is a place where you can mine for your own amethysts.

-Where to find Canadian amythests
+Where to find Canadian amethysts

-• They’re sold in higher-quality souvenir shops.
+- Amythests are usually sold in higher-quality souvenir shops.
 Sometimes it could be the gem on its own such as the picture above, or jewelry made out of them.

-• A small business in Thunder Bay called Purple Haze Amethyst makes products out of Canadian-mined amethysts and sells them.
+- A small business in Thunder Bay called Purple Haze Amethyst makes products out of Canadian-mined amethysts and sells them.
 (They are fairly affordable as well; you can get a pair of earrings for about $30 Canadian dollars.)

 There are many cute, artisan maps that you can find in the more boutique Canadian gift and souvenir shops.
+Canada has such a unique terrain that the maps come out looking really decorative.
+This photo below, for example shows a maps of the Great Lakes area.

 Other unique map ideas you can find (online or in person)

-• A map of the Canadian Pacific Railway
+- A map of the Canadian Pacific Railway

-• Toronto or Ottawa streetcar map
+- Toronto or Ottawa streetcar map

-• A geology map of Canada, showing the rockies and other mountain peaks
+- A geology map of Canada, showing the Rockies and other mountain peaks

 8. Terry Fox merchandise

 He had previously lost one of his legs to cancer, so he ran across (most) of Canada with one leg, and one prosthetic.
 He succumbed to cancer and died during the run.
+However, he has become an icon that we continue to celebrate and commemorate.

-Buying Terry Fox merchandise not only gives you something unique to take home from Canada, but it also contributes to cancer research and to Terry’s memory.
+In many places in Canada (gift shops, book stores) you can find children’s books about Terry, as well as T-shirts, mugs and calendars.
+Buying Terry Fox merchandise not only gives you something unique to take home from Canada, but it also contributes to cancer research and to Terry’s memory!

 Where to find Terry Fox merchandise

-• Museum gift shops are more likely to carry Terry Fox merch, rather than standard Canadian souvenir shops.
+- Museum gift shops are more likely to carry Terry Fox merch, rather than standard Canadian souvenir shops.

-• There’s also an online shop
+- There’s also an online shop

 Good to Know: If you’re not looking for Terry Fox merchandise but want to support the cause, then the Terry Fox website also accepts donations!